ipfsnut/evermark-testnet/public/docs/protocol-overview.md

 ## What is Evermark?

 Evermark Protocol is a decentralized system for creating permanent, verifiable references to online content.
-Built on the Base blockchain, it allows users to "bookmark" any digital content and ensure it remains accessible and attributable forever.
+Built on the Base blockchain, it allows users to mark any digital content and ensure it remains accessible and attributable forever.

 ## Key Features